FireEmblemUniverse/scratch/doc/thumbConvention.md

  - Scratch: A subroutine is NOT expected to maintain this register.
  - Nonscratch: A subroutine IS expected to maintain this register.
  - Reserved: You should not try to modify these registers directly.
-These terms should make a little more sense when we get to sett ing up and finishing up functions.
+These terms should make a little more sense when we get to setting up and finishing up functions.

 ### Functions - setting up
 By "functions," I mean _standard_ functions.
 That is, a function that a compiler would generate.
 These functions have clear entry points and clear returns.